 If one step downshifts as well as two step and/or three step downshifts occur during an acceleration phase, three step downshifts shall be corrected before two or one step downshifts are corrected and two step downshifts shall be corrected before one step downshifts are corrected.
 In such cases, the starting point of the correction procedure for the two or one step downshifts is the second immediately following the end of the correction period for the three step downshifts and the starting point of the correction procedure for the one step downshifts is the second immediately following the end of the correction period for the two step downshifts.
-If a three step downshift occurs after a one or two step downshift, it shall overrule these downshifts in the time period before the two step downshift, it shall overrule the one step downshift in the time period before the two step downshift.
+If a three step downshift occurs after a one or two step downshift, it shall overrule these downshifts in the time period before the three step downshift.
+If a two step downshift in the time period before the two step downshift.